joberthrogers18/TIL/README.md

-# TIL
+## TIL
   Today I Learn

+We constantly learn new things, however this repository have the responsibility to join all the small projects learnt during the days using different languages and technologies.